 - Travel time: 3 hours and a half

 - Recommended if... you are traveling in group

-BlaBlaCar: the most adventurous option
+BlaBlaCar: the more adventurous option

 If you are a globetrotter and love to meet local people on your travels...
 Read carefully!
 In Italy lately it has become fashionable the BlaBlaCar platform, a service where people agree to share vehicle and travel expenses.
 If you're not shy, I recommend it - it's perfect for chatting and meeting new people!
-In this case, the road will be part of the experience.
+In this case, the ride will be part of the experience.

 Generally the minimum price on BlaBlaCar is around 12€ one way.
 What's the downside?
 Drivers usually post their trips two or three days in advance so you won't be able to plan anything far in advance.

-5. The plane: the worst option to get to Florence from Rome
+Plane: the worst option to get to Florence from Rome

 If you have in mind to travel by plane to Florence from Rome, I recommend that you discard this idea.
 Why?
-Very easy: the prices are exorbitant (in low season you can pay about 160 €), there are few companies that make this route and the trips are usually with a stopover.
+Very easy: the prices are exorbitant (in low season you can pay about 160 €), there are few companies that make this route and the routes are usually with a stopover.

-However, you can find some "bargains" in low cost airlines like Ryanair or Vueling for 90 €.
+However, you can find some "bargain" in low cost airlines like Ryanair or Vueling for 90 €.
 Of course, as I said, you will have to transfer at an airport and buy the ticket well in advance.
 It will take you twice as long as in other transports and on top of that it is the most expensive way.
 So, from my point of view, in any case it is not worth it.